hectorjbd/PowerBI/README.md

-# Historical sale of video games
+# Historical sale of video games using PowerBI

 ## Data visualization in PowerBI.
 They are historical data of video games sold around the world.
 ---